DhanteyUD/DhanteyUD/README.md

 ---

-I am `Clinton Otse`, a passionate and results-driven software developer with over 4+ years of experience building and maintaining scalable web applications.
+I am `Clinton Otse`, a passionate and results-driven software engineer with 4+ years of experience building and maintaining scalable web applications.

-My expertise spans across full-stack development, software architecture, and agile methodologies.
+My expertise spans full-stack development, software architecture, and agile methodologies.
 I am dedicated to continuous learning and keeping up with the latest industry trends to ensure the best possible outcomes for my projects.

 Let's connect and explore how I can contribute to your team's success!